jewelsofthought/neshama/site/posts/qkab/universal_kabbalah/original_beauty.md

 title: Doctrine of Original Beauty
 description: Writings
 tags: null
-modified: 2021-10-04T19:36:22.755Z
+modified: 2021-10-07T10:44:13.021Z
 ---

-> Change core premis: \*\*Man is NOT evil.
+## Man is NOT evil.
 Man is GOOD.

+> Change core premise.
 > We now that religion though touted often as the solution or panacea to prevent or "reduce" the amount of evil in the world.

-> Only way to reduce the darkness is to increase the light!
+**Only way to reduce the darkness is to increase the light!**

 And has been most often used as a tool/weapon of oppression and power.